We may get commissions for purchases made through links in this post.

-Dusty Rainbolt is an award winning cat writer.
-In her spare time, Dusty writes product review for Catnip and Whole Cat journal so she can get cat bowls and other free stuff.
+Dusty Rainbolt is an award-winning cat writer.
+In her spare time, Dusty writes product reviews for Catnip and Whole Cat journal so she can get cat bowls and other free stuff.
 She also co-authors a monthly column with Hobbes Egan for City & Country Pets.

 Comments?
 Leave them in the comment section below.
 Questions?
 Please use the cat forums for those!